allisonhamelin/Vancouver-Live-Transit/README.md

 ## Backend

-The project includes a small server to request data from Translink's API and provide it to the frontend.
+I created a small proxy with Express to interface with Translink and deployed it to Heroku to bypass the CORS limitations.

 ## To Run

-1. $ git clone git@github.com:allisonhamelin/Vancouver-Live-Transit.git
+1. `$ git clone git@github.com:allisonhamelin/Vancouver-Live-Transit.git`
-2. $ yarn install
+2. `$ yarn install`
-3. $ yarn start-client
+3. `$ yarn start-client`